Fable II: Awards

+During the 12th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences nominated Fable II for "Role-Playing Game of the Year", and outstanding achievement in "Animation", "Game Design", "Gameplay Engineering", "Original Music Composition" and "Original Story".

 In 2010, the game was included as one of the titles in the book 1001 Video Games You Must Play Before You Die.
+In 2023, it was listed as the 93rd best video game of all time by a GQ poll which surveyed video game journalists across the industry.

 Technical issues

 A number of users, writing on the Fable II message board, have experienced technical issues with the game.
 The most notable were the freezing, progression bugs, and incompatibility with standard-definition television screens.

 Sequel

 Fable III was released on Xbox 360 in October 2010 and Microsoft Windows in May 2011.